timstr/taipan-webapp/README.md

 be considered secret and carefully guarded.
 If HTTPS proves to be too complicated, you can simply modify the source code to use a single HTTP server instead.

-Finally, once the environment variables above are set, run `$ node main.js`, where `main.js` is taken from `dist/server/` after building.
-This will run an https server and websocket server on port 403 (the default for HTTPS), as well as an HTTP->HTTPS redirect server on port 80 (the default for HTTP).
-The redirect server simply upgrades traffic to use the secure protocol, and allows you to share links to the webapp more easily without worrying about the `https://` bit, since `http://` is typically assumed.
+Finally, once the environment variables above are set, run `$ node main.js` (or `$ node main.js --insecure` to use http instead of https, which is simpler for development but less safe), where `main.js` is taken from `dist/server/` after building.
+This will run an http server that can be visited at `http://localhost` if running on your local machine, or `http://yourdomainname.com` if running on a machine pointed to by a domain name that you own.

 ## What it's made of